top of page

 FINAL

 Your final will account for 10% of your overall grade and will be a portfolio presentation of your work throughout the semester.
 You will put together an artist statement and an online portfolio of your work then present it to the class during the last week of finals.
 For Photo 1 you will aim to present for 6 minutes and show 10-12 of your photos.
-Photo 2 will present at least 12-14 of your photos.

 1. SLR FILM CAMERA: